blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Men could have 4 wives but women cannot have multiple husbands
 - Mohammed could have 11 wives
+- Others could not marry Mohammed's wives if he divorced them

+- He said he'll expel Jews and Christians from the Arabian peninsula
+- A woman's silence means yes

+- Jizya
+- Kill Polytheists

+- Allah will hide the sins of whoever hides the sins of other Muslims
+- When his wives objected to his being with sex slaves, he revealed a verse making it lawful

+- He said pulling out after having sex with sex slaves is fine, so that they can be sold afterwards

+- Slaves could be freed to relieve sins (which means they would be like capital)

 - The slave woman who is the wife of slave can be taken by the husband(I think from the 4 pages I opened)